Promoting Nancy’s photography and educating the public about nature, photography, and God

 Others

 The other species of hummingbirds would be considered vagrants.
-Bahama Woodstars (Nesophlox evelynae)eBird are very rare in the US, most likely in southeastern Florida in late summer to early autumn.
+Bahama Woodstars (Nesophlox evelynae)eBird are very rare in the US.
+You can most likely find them in southeastern Florida in late summer to early autumn.
 A Broad-billed Hummingbird (Cynanthus latirostris)Cornell was last seen in Collier County in February 2016.
-Buff-bellied Hummingbirds (Amazilia yucatanensis)Wikipedia breed along the Mexican Gulf of Mexico and the whole Yucatan Peninsula, but winter along the northern Gulf of Mexico, mostly west of Florida.
+Buff-bellied Hummingbirds (Amazilia yucatanensis)Wikipedia breed along the Mexican Gulf of Mexico and the whole Yucatan Peninsula.
+They winter along the northern Gulf of Mexico, mostly west of Florida.
 Although rare, they have been sighted along both coasts of the Florida Peninsula.

 Where To Look (or ‘How To Attract’)